-When the Permit Authority is content with an application from a promoter a permit will be issued to the activity promoter in accordance with the current Technical Specification for EToN.
+When the Permit Authority is content with an application from a promoter a permit will be issued to the activity promoter by electronic means.
 The permit will include reference to any associated documentation such as drawings and any conditions attached.

-Documentation and Drawings can be referenced to a permit application via the submission to the Permit Authority of additional information either through EToN or as listed in Appendix J, until this facility is made available through EToN.
+Documentation and drawings can be referenced to a permit application via the submission to the Permit Authority or as an Attachment.